himadri2324/AgenticSOC/README.md

 ---

-## 📘 Project Overview
-Agentic SOC is a practical implementation of a Security Operations Center (SOC) workflow that automates incident detection and response.
-Logs are ingested into Splunk, where correlation rules generate alerts for suspicious activities.
-Once triggered, n8n orchestrates workflows to enrich alerts using threat intelligence APIs like AbuseIPDB and VirusTotal.
-* Performs automated alert processing and enrichment
-* Correlates threat intelligence data for better context
-* Sends real-time alerts to Slack and creates Jira tickets This improves operational efficiency, reduces manual effort, and enables faster incident response.

----

 ## 🎯 **Key Objectives:**
 * **Automation:** Reduce manual SOC workload by automating alert detection, enrichment, triage, and incident response workflows efficiently.
 * **Threat Detection:** Enable real-time SIEM-based detection using Splunk correlation rules for identifying suspicious activities and anomalies.